Fever in Infant Treatment, Causes | Treat Fever in Children

 Here are some of the most common remedies for infants with fever:

-• A combination of Tylenol and the ibuprofen, Motrin.
-When having difficulty in bringing the infant’s temperature down with Tylanol alone, a combination of Tylenol and Motrin may be found effective as published in Archives of Pediatrics and Adolescent Medicine (vol. 160, pages 197-202) in February, 2006.
-As always, ask the doctor if the combination of medicine is right for your child and the proper dosage that should be given.
+- A combination of Tylenol and the ibuprofen, Motrin: When having difficulty in bringing the infant’s temperature down with Tylanol alone, a combination of Tylenol and Motrin may be found effective as published in Archives of Pediatrics and Adolescent Medicine (vol. 160, pages 197-202) in February, 2006.
+Before starting the medicine, ask the doctor if the combination of medicine is right for your child and the proper dosage that should be given.

-• Lukewarm bath: This is considered to be the traditional way of treating fever in infants and even in adults, which still works quite well.
-However, it is to be noted that the water to use must be lukewarm because if water is too cold, the child’s body will reduce blood flow to the skin making the temperature go higher.
+- Lukewarm bath: This is considered to be the traditional way of treating fever in infants and even in adults, which still works quite well.
+However, it is to be noted that the water must be lukewarm because if water is too cold, the child’s body will reduce blood flow to the skin making the temperature go higher.